jparrill/ztp-the-hard-way/docs/prerequirements/acm-downstream-deployment.md

 ## ACM Downstream Image Mirroring

-To do that you will need to follow [this steps](https://gist.github.com/cdoan1/c6b83cb30110ef981fbca71e1e04a596) originally written down by Chris Doan but here it's an alternative script I've created to help you in a more automated way:
+To do that, you will need to follow [this steps](https://gist.github.com/cdoan1/c6b83cb30110ef981fbca71e1e04a596) originally written down by `Chris Doan` but here it's an alternative script I've created to help you in a more automated way:

 ```
 #!/bin/bash